 The University is committed to supporting students with additional responsibilities or particular circumstances at home.
-Bursaries of £4,500 per year of study are available, regardless of where you live and household income.
+Bursaries of up to £10,000 per year of study are available depending on your circumstances, regardless of where you live and household income.

 If applicable, these awards are instead of the University of Sheffield Bursary Scheme.

 Students with caring responsibilities – if you care for an ill or disabled family member

 Care leavers – if you enter university from a care background

 Estranged students – students who are estranged from their parents or guardian

 If you're studying a full-time course in the Department for Lifelong Learning you may be eligible for a bursary of up to £1,250 that is based solely on your household income.